Natural Remedies For Acid Reflux, GERD and Heartburn In Cats And Dogs

 What Is Acid Reflux in Cats and Dogs?

 How can you tell if your pet has acid reflux?
 Cats and dogs can get acid stomach, gastroesophageal reflux disease (GERD), heartburn and similar conditions just like people do.
 They cannot tell you when they don't feel well or what is hurting them.
 It's painful, and symptoms can be hard to detect.
 You may hear gulping noises or loud stomach gurgling, or your dog may be rushing to eat grass and vomiting afterward.
 But a lot of times, the symptoms of heartburn in cats and dogs may be more subtle (such as not wanting to eat as much in the morning) and the condition may go undetected for some time.

 Gastroesophageal reflux disease (GERD) in dogs is the backflow of stomach acid and intestinal fluids into the esophagus.
 The fluids can damage the lining of the esophagus, causing inflammation and discomfort.

 What causes acid reflux and heartburn in cats and dogs?
 It is typically caused by poor digestion, food intolerances or allergies, hypochlorhydria (low stomach acid), intestinal dysbiosis and bowel disorders.
 Acid reflux and GERD can be very uncomfortable and painful, but the good news is that with diet changes and a few natural home remedies for acid reflux, your pet can get much needed relief quickly.
 Click to see our natural cat and dog heartburn treatments.

 Cat and Dog Acid Reflux & Heartburn Symptoms

 Acid reflux and heartburn in dogs and cats is a painful condition that is often impacted by diet and food allergies.

 - Lack of appetite, especially in the morning

-- Regurgitation of undigested food shortly after being consumed
+- Cat or dog throwing up undigested food shortly after being consumed

 - Coughing (pets with collapsed trachea often have acid reflux)